 Today’s OER Spotlight Faculty Feature is presented by Sara Madsen, Senior Lecturer in Chemistry and Biochemistry, and focuses her utilization of OER and the impact it has had on the student experience.

 - Behind the “Mic” During a Pandemic: Making Virtual Instruction More Engaging for Students

 Conferences on Teaching and Learning

-If you are looking for an opportunity to engage in professional development focused on Teaching, Learning, or the Scholarship of Teaching and Learning the following conferences are great opportunities.
-If you would like more information about any of these conferences don’t hesitate to ask Kevin at email@example.com.
+If you are looking for an opportunity to engage in professional development focused on Teaching, Learning, or the Scholarship of Teaching and Learning the following conferences (the majority offered online/virtually for the upcoming year) are great opportunities.
+If you would like more information about any of these conferences don’t hesitate to email Kevin Sackreiter.